 However, under the right circumstances, many publishers are happy to update information, as this can also help them to generate new content which may help their own search engine results.
 While more likely to be accepted than a request for complete removal, a request for an update should only be issued in cases where the publisher is likely to treat the request professionally.

-The tactic for removing unwanted articles from the search results that has the best chance of success is displacement.
-The key advantages to displacement are that no cooperation from the publisher is necessary, there is no requirement to prove that the information in the original article is inaccurate or misleading, and it is much harder for others to criticise this behaviour as an attempt to silence negative voices.
+The tactic for removing unwanted particles from the search results that has the best chance of success is displacement.
+The key advantages to displacement are that no cooperation from the publisher is necessary, there is no requirement to prove that the information in the original article is inaccurate or misleading, and it is much harder for others to criticize this behaviour as an attempt to silence negative voices.

 This strategy involves the creation of high-quality content that is either positive or neutral and targets the same keywords as the original negative article.
 If enough content is produced and it is of high enough quality, it will ultimately replace the article at the higher end of the search results.